OTTOMAN VIGNETTE—REVISED WITH MINOR REFINEMENTS

 3.2 Structured openness to difference

 A second thin virtue is structured openness to difference.
+Here "openness" does not mean hospitality, equal welcome, or voluntary participation—the devşirme already shows how coercive Ottoman incorporation can be.
+It means instead a readiness to engage, incorporate, and depend on non-Muslim skills and institutions for imperial purposes, rather than treating all religious difference as an anomaly to be crushed.
 Mehmed shows little interest in theological fusion; there is no Ottoman analogue to the collaborative translation workshops of Baghdad in his court.
-But he consistently treats confessional and ethnic diversity as a resource to be organized rather than an anomaly to be crushed.
-Greek and Italian architects and engineers are employed to repair and adapt Byzantine structures and to construct new mosques and fortifications; Armenian and Greek merchants and financiers are drawn into the fiscal apparatus; Jewish and Christian diplomats and dragomans serve as indispensable intermediaries with Latin Christendom.⁹ His charter to the restored Orthodox Patriarchate of Constantinople recognizes the Patriarch as ethnarch of the Greek Orthodox community, grants him certain tax exemptions and judicial authority, and promises protection in exchange for loyalty and tribute.¹⁰ A similar pattern appears in the ahidnâme granted to the Bosnian Franciscans, which confirms their right to maintain churches and property on condition of political obedience.¹¹ None of these documents proclaim equality of faiths.
+But he consistently organizes confessional and ethnic diversity as a resource.
+Greek and Italian architects and engineers are employed to repair and adapt Byzantine structures and to construct new mosques and fortifications; Armenian and Greek merchants and financiers are drawn into the fiscal apparatus; Jewish and Christian diplomats and dragomans serve as indispensable intermediaries with Latin Christendom.⁹ His charter to the restored Orthodox Patriarchate of Constantinople recognizes the Patriarch as ethnarch of the Greek Orthodox community, grants him certain tax exemptions and judicial authority, and promises protection in exchange for loyalty and tribute.¹⁰ A similar pattern appears in the ahidnâme (charter of protection) granted to the Bosnian Franciscans, which confirms their right to maintain churches and property on condition of political obedience.¹¹ None of these documents proclaim equality of faiths.
 They do, however, instantiate a durable, formalized place for religious others within the imperial order.
 That is a recognizable virtue of structured openness: the capacity to treat plural communities as enduring components of an imperial system rather than as temporary hostages or enemies to be extirpated.

 3.3 Conditional tolerance and calibrated restraint